-- infrastructure, community assets and assets under construction - depreciated historical cost.
-Community assets can be carried at current value - school buildings current value but due to their specialist nature depreciated replacement cost is used as an estimate of current value - surplus assets the current value measurement is fair value which is estimated as the highest and best use from a market participant's perspective all other assets - fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV)
+- Community assets depreciated historical cost.
+Community assets can be carried at current value - Infrastructure assets depreciated historical cost.
+However, this is a modified form of historical cost opening balances for highways infrastructure assets were originally recorded in balance sheets at amounts of capital undischarged for sums borrowed as at 1 April 1994, which was deemed at that time to be historical cost.
+Where impairment losses are identified, they are accounted for by the carrying amount of the asset being written down to the recoverable amount. - school buildings current value but due to their specialist nature depreciated replacement cost is used as an estimate of current value - surplus assets the current value measurement is fair value which is estimated as the highest and best use from a market participant's perspective - assets under construction no depreciation charge - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV)